Rish200/Rish200/README.md

 - Data Analysis with R Programming
 - NLP using Python
 - Building Generative AI powered apps with Python
+- Getting Started with Agentic AI
 - Hands-On with Google AI Studio
-- Getting Started with Agentic AI
-- Advanced Excel Tutorial

 ---